lucapug/rag-project/README.md

 The RAG pipeline is made of two components: Data preparation and Inference

 only the first component is experimented with in the course.

+##### Notes on the execution

+First, once launched the working environment with script.sh, th execution of the following steps is done throgh the Mage GUI.

+We create a new pipeline of type RAG, and the code corresponding to the blocks is under rager folder.

+In particular, runic_oblivion.py under data_loaders serves for the data ingestion from a github web address where documents.json is archived.

+In transformers folder, radiant_photon.py is responsible of chunking the documents.